ntavish/ntavish.github.com/_posts/2012-09-13-oshw_culture..md

 'Computer engineers' develop systems, and to do that you need to know stuff from several fields.

+In older days, if you were a 'computer and electronics engineer'(or just someone who does that kind of stuff), you would know exactly what you have in your computer or any elecronics device you have.
+Even if you werent, you would have access to its schematics and datasheets probably(possibly in print).
+This was probably because:

+* The computers then were simpler
+* Manufacturers didnt really try to hide what was inside their devices or prevent any modifications

+Take most consumer device nowadays; not only do the manufacturers put a restriction on how you can use their device(an example would be of [Sony suing hacker over ps3 jailbreak](http://www.informationweek.com/security/attacks/sony-sues-hackers-over-ps3-jailbreak/229000603) ), they hide any information related to the devices which would help users to know much about the device's innards or use them in ways not intended by the manufacturer.
+Which is not fair, since this restricts people's freedom, they cannot even do things they want with things that they own.

 Adafruit, spirit of oneupmanship, show and tell.etc.

 incomplete blogpost - missing middle section.